1. The theory behind the technology

 Direct Block Scheduling does not require predefining your destinations, since it is capable of automatically performing the ore/waste delineation.
 Because of this optimized definition, the economic values are calculated for each possibility before importing the data.
 This means that N different destinations can be created, leaving for the algorithm the duty to define the best blocks’ destinations based on the feasibility to mine them and their economic contributions, represented by the block value.
 The user no longer needs to assume a certain cut off-grade based on previous experience to predefine whether a block is an ore or waste.

-The average grade reported on each period by DBS (Figure 4) can be interpreted as an “optimal” cut-off that was achieved as a consequence of a complex optimization process that considered production, geotechnical and temporal constraints.
+The average grade reported on each period by MiningMath (Figure 4) can be interpreted as an “optimal” cut-off that was achieved as a consequence of a complex optimization process that considered production, geotechnical and temporal constraints.
 They oppose the assumed fixed arbitrary value that would govern the blocks' destinations, present in the conventional methodology for mine scheduling.
 Figure 5 illustrates a simplified flowchart of how blocks' destinations are defined.

 1.3.
 Discounted Cash flow x Undiscounted Cash flow